jritsema/picam/readme.md

 picam
 ======

 An API for controlling a raspberry pi camera.
-The server take a picture every X seconds and also allows you to take a picture on demand and configure the options.
-You can only access one photo at a time.
+The server takes a picture every X seconds and also allows you to take a picture on demand and configure the options.
+You can currently only access one photo at a time.

 ### API